dhyanakaruna/Task-Management-System/README.md

 - **Database**: MongoDB

 ## Features
-- **User Registration**: Users can create an account by providing a username and password.
 - **User Login**: Users can log in to their accounts using their credentials.
 - **JWT Authentication**:
   - Upon successful login, a JWT token is generated and sent to the client.